FlinnBurgess/seprcph/CONTRIBUTING.md

     git clone https://github.com/HarveyHunt/seprcph.git

-Change to the develop branch:

-    git checkout develop
+Make a new feature branch based off of the develop branch (git-flow is your friend).

 Hack away until your heart is content.